-Effective Monday, Oct.
-14, 2013, the City enacted Stage I of the Drought Contingency Plan.
+The City is under Stage I of the Drought Contingency Plan.
 This is a twice weekly outdoor watering schedule.
 If you choose to water your yard, it must be on one (or both) of your allowed watering days, and not between the hours of 10 a.m. and 7 p.m.
 See below for the watering days.
-A twice per week watering schedule is too much for our current freezing temperatures.
 Watering by hand is allowed on any day.

-To learn about how you can use less water, go to roundrocktexas.gov/waterconservation.
+To learn ways you can use less water, go to roundrocktexas.gov/waterconservation.

 |Residential Odd-Numbered Address||Wednesday and/or Saturday |

 |Residential Even-Numbered Address||Thursday and/or Sunday|

 Our water rate structure is designed to encourage conservation, with heavy users charged increasingly higher rates during the watering season.
 The rates below are per 1,000 gallons.
 To estimate how much you could pay under the rates, use the calculator at roundrocktexas.gov/mybill.

 The chart below shows average daily use of our water customers.